How to have sex outside—plus, the best positions for outdoor fun

 What are the best positions for outdoor sex?

-If standing up isn’t an option, perhaps because of height differences or leg pain, finding a spot among the bushes or long grass is a winning combination with a simple missionary or cowgirl position.
+- Missionary—if standing up isn’t an option, perhaps because of height differences or leg pain, finding a spot among the bushes or long grass is a winning combination for classic missionary in the great outdoors.

 Above all, when it comes to sex outside remember to relax, enjoy yourself and have fun with it.
 Now you know all the rules and every trick in the book, you can embrace your ecosexual side with no problems.